-Input Configuration At- Туре Meaning tribute oiio:ioproxy ptr Pointer to a Filesystem:::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system. oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO be- havior of automatically converting to RGB). oiio:UnassociatedAlpha int If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).
+Input Configuration Attribute Туре Meaning oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system. oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB). oiio:UnassociatedAlpha int If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated). oiio:reorient int If zero, disables any automatic reorientation that the reader may ordinarily do to present te pixels in the preferred display orientation.